The HITRAN2024 methane update: Additions and updates of non-pressure-induced data

 Significant improvements in fit quality over previously determined spectroscopic parameters are demonstrated from Doppler-broadened conditions to atmospherically relevant pressure-broadened cases.
 The R(10) manifold is especially highly blended and the accuracy of the line intensities is significantly limited by fitting correlation.
 Given the large observed differences between DLR and NIST in the R(10) manifold, the NIST parameters were selected and used to constrain the USTC lineshape determinations at elevated pressures.
 Consequently, the resulting parameters reported for R(10) should be considered an effective parameter set.

-Agreement with TheoReTS \cite{rey_theorets_2016} is excellent (at the several permille level) for the assigned $2\nu_3$ transition intensities, however, the lack of assignments in the experimental line list for many weaker (non-$2\nu_3$) transitions makes direct comparison difficult.
-Additionally, many weaker lines present in TheoReTS have been merged in the experimental line list as they cannot be separated due to finite signal-to-noise or fitting correlation, further complicating direct comparison.
+Agreement with TheoReTS \cite{rey_theorets_2016} is excellent (at the several permille level) for the assigned $2\nu_3$ transition intensities, however, the lack of assignments in the experimental line list for many weaker (non-$2\nu_3$) transitions makes direct comparison difficult. {Limited experimental signal-to-noise or fitting correlation requires the inclusion of many unassigned weak transitions in the experimental linelist to fully model the observed spectra.
+These transitions likely represent the sum of a number of weaker transitions predicted by THeoReTS.}